The Osborne: Facade

 The Osborne's facade is clad largely with rusticated blocks of brownstone.
 Architectural writers Sarah Landau and Carl Condit theorized that the material was meant to evoke the design of the brownstone row houses that were common across the city, while architectural writer Robert A. M. Stern wrote that the use of brownstone may have instead been used to "convey a sense of the power of stone".
 The namesake and developer, Thomas Osborne, expected that the facade could attract residents of middle-class brownstone row houses.
 The superstructure is constructed of masonry bearing walls up to 4 ft deep.

 The primary elevation, or side, faces 57th Street, while the secondary elevation is on Seventh Avenue.
 The 57th Street side has ten vertical bays—eight from the original design and two from the 1906 annex—while the Seventh Avenue side has eight bays.
 Large cornices with modillions run atop the second, sixth, and ninth floors.
 The facade contains stylistic details such as carved stone panels with classical iconography.
 Projecting oriel windows were also added to provide light to the apartments.
 In general, the exterior was intended to reflect the ornate design of the interior.
+The 15 duplex levels at the rear accommodated the shorter ceiling heights of the rooms there.